KISHLAY-AT-CODE/Vinyas/README.md

 - 🎯 **Menus Stay Visible**: Pop-ups and dropdowns no longer get clipped — everything opens and displays fully.

 ### v1.2.2 (May 27, 2026)
-- 👤 **Account Profile Editing**: Integrated username editing with instant local/cloud synchronization.
-- 🔒 **Multi-Session Profile Sync**: Strengthened `api/data` to accept and sync profile updates across multiple linked sessions.
-- 🎨 **Space Grotesk Logo**: Upgraded brand logo typography to Space Grotesk with a 5-color logo-themed gradient.
+- 👤 **Edit Your Profile**: You can now set a custom username that syncs across all your devices.
+- 🎨 **New Logo Look**: The Vinyas logo now uses a premium gradient font style.
-- 🔍 **Collapsible Search Bar**: Optimized header layout with a collapsible search bar that shrinks to an icon on mobile.
+- 🔍 **Collapsible Search Bar**: The search bar in the header now collapses into an icon on smaller screens.
-- 💾 **Backup Overlay on Dismiss**: Added a backup recommendation overlay on dismissal of What's New to prompt users to secure their state.
+- 💾 **Backup Reminder**: A helpful backup prompt now appears after dismissing the What's New popup.
-- 🛠️ **DevTools "What's New" Simulator**: Added a sandbox shortcut to simulate What's New popups inside DevToolsOverlay.

 ### v1.2.1 (May 26, 2026)
-- 🔒 **Secured Sync ID Login**: Configured credentials load system utilizing Sync ID as secure password verification.
+- 🔒 **Secure Login**: Your Sync ID is now used as a secure password for login.
-- 📧 **Inactivity Warning Fixes**: Cancel active profile warning countdowns on user logins, resetting inactivity limits.
-- 🔄 **Duplicate Chapter Resolver**: Reroute study telemetry to unresolved queues if duplicate chapter names are matched.
+- 📧 **Smarter Inactivity Alerts**: Inactivity countdowns now reset properly when you log back in.
+- 🔄 **Duplicate Chapter Handling**: If two chapters share the same name, incoming study data is sent to a review queue instead of being lost.
-- 🆕 **What's New Popup**: Automatically alerts users of version updates on loading the dashboard.
+- 🆕 **What's New Popup**: You'll now see a summary of new features whenever the app updates.
-- 🚨 **Pinned Extension Warning**: Pinned a persistent warning banner in the app header if outdated browser extensions are active.
+- 🚨 **Extension Warning**: A banner appears in the header if your Chrome extension is outdated.

 ### v1.2.0 (May 25, 2026)
-- 🔄 **Link-Based Sync Re-Check**: Implemented duplicate overlay asking for confirmation to bypass deduplication or cancel when parsing study results.
+- 🔄 **Duplicate Check on Sync**: A confirmation popup now asks whether to overwrite or skip when duplicate study results are detected.
-- 🎨 **Empty States**: Created "Nothing to see here" empty state illustration for interactive module question tracker prior to first synced practice.
+- 🎨 **Empty State Illustrations**: Friendly "Nothing here yet" graphics for new sections before first use.
-- 🔗 **Direct PW Shortcuts**: Added "Open PW" shortcut button in progress logs allowing direct navigation to PhysicsWallah specific DPPs or Modules.
+- 🔗 **Open in PW**: Quick-access buttons in your progress logs to jump directly to the DPP or Module on PhysicsWallah.
-- 🎯 **Consolidated Suggested Goals**: Lecture & DPP recommendations are merged into a single card with multi-select checklists and stable goal identifiers.
+- 🎯 **Combined Study Goals**: Lecture and DPP goals are now merged into a single card with checkboxes.
-- 📝 **Manual Module Tracking**: Added native manual module tracking (completion/accuracy sliders) within wrap-ups, syncing directly to database.
+- 📝 **Manual Module Tracking**: Track module completion and accuracy manually during nightly wrap-ups.
-- 🐞 **Developer Telemetry**: Added premium Contact Developer & secure AES-encrypted diagnostics Bug Reporter console.
-- 📸 **Screenshot Attachments**: Support for base64 screenshot attachments (under 2MB) in bug reports, forwarded securely to developer mail via server-side SMTP relay.
-- 🔒 **Privacy & Storage Purge**: Complete `localStorage` and extension `chrome.storage.local` atomic cleanup on session logout or account deletion.
-- ⏱️ **IST Inactivity Lifecycle**: Added 5-day inactivity warning alerts and 6-day automatic account deletion/purges calculated precisely in the Asia/Kolkata (IST) calendar day timezone.
+- 🐞 **Bug Reporter**: Report issues with a description and screenshot — everything is sent securely to the developer.
+- ⏱️ **Inactivity Warnings**: Get notified after 5 days of inactivity; accounts are auto-deleted after 6 days to keep things tidy.

 ### v1.1.0 (May 10, 2026)
-- 🔐 **Secure Cryptographic Sync IDs**: Configured high-entropy device synchronization identifiers (`vny_sec_`).
+- 🔐 **Secure Sync IDs**: Your device now gets a unique, secure identifier for syncing.
-- 📧 **Automated Database Backups**: Added configuration options for automated weekly backups with developer diagnostic email testing tools.
+- 📧 **Weekly Backups**: Set up automatic encrypted email backups of your study data.
-- ⏱️ **Pomodoro Session Logger**: Integrated client-side Pomodoro focus minutes logs with scaling XP rewards.
+- ⏱️ **Pomodoro Timer**: Focus timer with break cycles and XP rewards for study sessions.

 ### v1.0.0 (April 20, 2026)
-- 🚀 **Initial Beta Release**: Core gamified syllabus organizing matrix dashboard.
+- 🚀 **Initial Release**: The core syllabus tracker dashboard with gamification.
-- 🔄 **Auto-Sync Telemetry**: MV3 companion Chrome extension for automatic student practice data intercept.
+- 🔄 **Chrome Extension**: Companion browser extension to automatically track your study activity.

 ---